ch-love/Revolt-Themes/README.md

-# Revolt-Themes
+### Revolt themes!

-my themes for the open sourse chating app Revolt.
+These are some themes for the chating app Revolt

+Don't expect me to update/add themes to this repo often

+right now i'm personally using the [Tree bark 🌲](https://github.com/uro-wav/Revolt-Themes/blob/main/tree%20bark 'Tree bark')